Career Definition of a Copy Technician

 Career and Salary Outlook

-The U.S. Bureau of Labor Statistics (BLS) reports that employment opportunities for computer, automated teller and office machine repairers, such as copy technicians, are expected to increase by just 2%, or slower than average, between 2014 and 2024.
+The U.S. Bureau of Labor Statistics (BLS) reports that employment opportunities for computer, automated teller and office machine repairers, such as copy technicians, are expected to decrease by 2% between 2016 and 2026.
 Copy technicians with certification, experience and a broad range of technical and computer skills may have the strongest job prospects.
-In May 2015, the BLS reported that the median annual wage for computer, automated teller and office machine repairers was $36,840.
+In May 2018, the BLS reported that the median annual wage for computer, automated teller and office machine repairers was $38,480.

 Alternate Career Options